-The Largest Fannie Mae and Freddie Mac Multifamily Lenders of 2018-2019
+The Largest Fannie Mae and Freddie Mac Apartment Lenders of 2018-2019

 In 2018, agency lenders Fannie Mae and Freddie Mac issued a combined $143 billion in multifamily loans.
 While Fannie Mae issued more than $65 billion in multifamily financing, Freddie Mac Multifamily issued approximately $78 billion in loans.
-Overall, Fannie Mae origination is slightly down from 2017, in which the agency closed more than $67 billion in multifamily financing.
-In contrast, Freddie Mac Multifamily saw a noticeable rise in originations, with an approximate $4.8 billion growth from 2017’s $73.2 billion, itself a nearly 30% jump from $56.8 billion in loans originated in 2016.
+Overall, Fannie Mae origination is slightly down from 2017, during which the agency closed more than $67 billion in apartment financing.
+In contrast, Freddie Mac Multifamily saw a noticeable rise in originations, with an approximate $4.8 billion in lending growth from 2017’s $73.2 billion.
+That $73.2 billion is itself a nearly 30% jump from the $56.8 billion in apartment loans Freddie Mac originated in 2016.

-As of Q1 2019, Fannie Mae Multifamily reported $16.9 billion in loan issuances.
-If the agency performs equally well over the next three quarters, it could close the year out with $67.6 billion in multifamily originations, slightly above its performance in 2017.
-While exact Q1 2019 multifamily performance numbers weren’t readily available from Freddie Mac, the agency reports 14% origination growth from Q1 2018- Q1 2019, and expects overall growth from 2018- 2019, albeit at a slower rate than the growth from 2017-2018.
+As of Q1 2019, Fannie Mae Multifamily reported $16.9 billion in apartment loan issuances.
+If the agency performs equally well over the next three quarters, it could close the year out with $67.6 billion in multifamily originations, a slight increase from its 2017 numbers.
+While exact Q1 2019 multifamily performance numbers weren’t readily available from Freddie Mac, the agency reports 14% origination growth from Q1 2018- to Q1 2019, and expects overall growth from 2018-2019, albeit at a slower rate than the growth from 2017-2018.
 While we can’t say for sure what the rest of 2019 has in store, we don’t suspect this list will change much over the next 9-12 months.
 From 2017-2018, only 1-2 names on the agencies’ top 10 lists changed, and there’s no reason to suspect that many new players will be entering the top 10 list during 2019.

 1. CBRE Multifamily Capital: $19.79 Billion

-In addition to its agency lending services, CBRE also originates HUD/FHA multifamily loans, CMBS loans, and a variety of other types of multifamily and commercial financing.
-While lending is one of the firm’s core focuses, it also provides a diverse array of real estate services, including leasing, appraisals, property and investment management, and real estate development.
+In addition to its agency lending services, CBRE also originates HUD/FHA apartment loans, CMBS loans, and a variety of other types of multifamily and commercial financing.
+While lending is one of the firm’s core focuses, it also provides a diverse array of real estate services, including leasing and appraisal services, property and investment management, and real estate development services.